 When to consult the GP?

-If your toddler has a cough that causes him pain or leaves him breathless.
-Equally, if your baby is turning blue or has very irregular breathing, take him to the doctor immediately.
+If your toddler has a cough that causes them pain or leaves them breathless.
+Equally, if your baby is turning blue or has very irregular breathing, take them to the doctor immediately.

 In general, all babies under three months with a temperature of more than 38°C should be urgently assessed by a doctor, as should babies aged three to six months with a temperature higher than 39°C.